diegoami/DA_yelp_sentiment_analysis/README.md

 `python review_json_to_csv.py`

-This will save a `reviews.csv` into the target directory
+This will save a `reviews.csv` into the target directory.
+It is also available here: https://s3.eu-central-1.amazonaws.com/diegoamicabile-yelp/review.csv.tgz

 ### TRAIN MODEL